 What is a Practicum?

-We offer the following types of practicum placements:
+The Faculty of Education offers the following types of practicum placements:

 Community practicum placements are required in the following degree programs:

 - Bachelor of Education (BEd), Technological Education

 - Master of Leadership and Community Engagement (MLCE)